Go to the Staff section

 Go to the Support us section

 The Research Passport system has been put in place by the NHS for non-clinical researchers.
-This new initiative simplifies administrative procedures when issuing honorary research contracts to researchers with no contractual arrangements with the NHS, and who carry out research in the NHS that affects patient care.
+This initiative simplifies administrative procedures when issuing honorary research contracts to researchers with no contractual arrangements with the NHS, and who carry out research in the NHS that affects patient care.

 What is a Research Passport?

-Who needs a Research Passport?
 If you carry out research, which involves patients or carers, or recruitment of participants through the NHS and if you are not in any of the below categories and have no contractual relationship with the NHS, you may need a Research Passport.

 The NHS organisation hosting the research will confirm: